-Council is in the process of preparing new infrastructure strategies in accordance with the Bayside Asset Management Strategy and as outlined in the Bayside LSPS.
+Council is in the process of preparing new infrastructure strategies (each accompanied by an Action Plan) in accordance with the Bayside Asset Management Strategy and as outlined in the Bayside LSPS.
 The strategies will inform provision of additional local infrastructure to meet the needs of the future population.
 These strategies are:

 - Local Housing Strategy;

 - Social Infrastructure (Open Space, recreation and community facilities);

 - Transport Strategy;

 - Bike Plan;

-- Employment and Centres Strategy;
+- Centres and Employment Lands Strategy;

 - Social Infrastructure (Recreation, Open Space and Community facilities); and

 - Environment Strategy.